 Reno Historical is managed by the Historic Reno Preservation Society.
 Development partners and supporters include Special Collections at the University of Nevada, Reno Libraries, Nevada Humanities, the Institute for Museum and Library Services, the Nevada Historical Society, the City of Reno Historical Resources Commission, and the Regional Transportation Commission of Washoe County.
 Follow the project on Facebook or on Twitter @RenoHistorical or contact us by email at firstname.lastname@example.org.

 Photographs in the Reno Historical website and mobile apps are used with the expressed permission of their creators, owners, or other caretakers (for example, a library or archive).
 Sources are cited in the captions for each image.
 For further information about photographs, including requests for reproductions, please contact the listed source directly.
 Please note that we cannot give the contact information of private individuals, nor are we empowered to grant permission for further use of any photographs.

 Reno Historical Platform

 The Reno Historical project is built using Curatescape, a mobile framework for the Omeka archival content management system.
-Curatescape was created and is maintained through a partnership between Cleveland State University's Center for Public History + Digital Humanities, DXY Solutions, and Epstein Design Partners.
+Curatescape was created and is maintained by the Cleveland State University Center for Public History + Digital Humanities.